Offering mobile applications on the European market

 5. What competition do you face on the European mobile application market?

 Competition on the European mobile application market does not differ significantly from the outsourcing market in general.
-See our study about competition on the European outsourcing market for an overview.
-Also refer to our top 10 tips for doing business with European buyers.
+Refer to our top 10 tips for doing business with European buyers.

 Nearshoring more popular than offshoring